ubccr/xdmod/docs/index.md

 title: Open XDMoD
 ---

-XDMoD (XD Metrics on Demand) is an NSF-funded open source tool designed to audit and facilitate the utilization of the XSEDE cyberinfrastructure by providing a wide range of metrics on XSEDE resources, including resource utilization, resource performance, and impact on scholarship and research.
-The [XDMoD](https://xdmod.ccr.buffalo.edu/) framework is designed to meet the following objectives: (1) provide the user community with a tool to manage their allocations and optimize their resource utilization, (2) provide operational staff with the ability to monitor and tune resource performance, (3) provide management with a tool to monitor utilization, user base, and performance of resources, and (4) provide metrics to help measure scientific impact.
-While initially focused on the XSEDE program, Open XDMoD has been created to be adaptable to any HPC environment.
+Open XDMoD is an open source tool to facilitate the management of high performance computing resources.
+It is widely deployed at academic, industrial and governmental HPC centers.
+Open XDMoD's management capabilities include monitoring standard metrics such as utilization, providing quality of service metrics designed to proactively identify underperforming system hardware and software, and reporting job level performance data for every job running on the HPC system without the need to recompile applications.
+Open XDMoD is designed to meet the following objectives: (1) provide the user community with a tool to more effectively and efficiently use their allocations and optimize their use of HPC resources, (2) provide operational staff with the ability to monitor, diagnose, and tune system performance as well as measure the performance of all applications running on their system, (3) provide software developers with the ability to easily obtain detailed analysis of application performance to aid in optimizing code performance, (4) provide stakeholders with a diagnostic tool to facilitate HPC planning and analysis, and (5) provide metrics to help measure scientific impact.

-The framework includes a computationally lightweight application kernel auditing system that utilizes performance kernels chosen from both low-level benchmarks and actual scientific and engineering applications to measure overall system performance from the user’s perspective.
-This allows continuous resource monitoring to measure all aspects of system performance including file-system, processor, and memory performance, and network latency and bandwidth.
-Current and past utilization metrics, coupled with application kernel-based performance analysis, can be used to help guide future cyberinfrastructure investment decisions, plan system upgrades, tune machine performance, improve user job throughput, and facilitate routine system operation and maintenance.
+In addition, analyses of the operational characteristics of the HPC environment can be carried out at different levels of granularity, including job, user, or on a system-wide basis.

+The Open XDMoD portal provides a rich set of features accessible through an intuitive graphical interface, which is tailored to the role of the user.
+Metrics provided include: number of jobs, CPUs consumed, wait time, and wall time, with minimum, maximum and the average of these metrics, in addition to many others.
+Metrics are organized by a customizable hierarchy appropriate for your organization.

+A version of Open XDMoD, namely [XDMoD](https://xdmod.ccr.buffalo.edu/), was developed to monitor the NSF supported portfolio of supercomputers that fall under the [XSEDE](https://www.xsede.org/) program.

-This work was sponsored by NSF under grant numbers [ACI 1025159][nsf-1025159] and [ACI 1445806][nsf-1445806] for the development of technology audit service for XSEDE.
+This work was sponsored by NSF under grant numbers [ACI 1025159][nsf-1025159] and [ACI 1445806][nsf-1445806].

 [nsf-1025159]: http://nsf.gov/awardsearch/showAward?AWD_ID=1025159
 [nsf-1445806]: http://nsf.gov/awardsearch/showAward?AWD_ID=1445806

-**NOTE**: Not all of the XDMoD features mentioned above are currently available in Open XDMoD.

 For more information, questions, or feedback send email to `ccr-xdmod-help` at `buffalo.edu`.